SinAyByCosAy/system-setup/README.md

-# 🧰 OmniSetup: System Bootstrapper
+# 🧰 OmniSetup: Declarative System Bootstrapper

 OmniSetup is a lightweight, cross-platform (macOS and Linux) utility designed to bootstrap fresh machines and automatically track your installed tools in version-controlled text files.